Idaho Foreclosure Laws and Procedures

 Reinstating the Loan

 Under Idaho law, you get the right to prevent a foreclosure by reinstating your loan up to 115 days after the recording date of the NOD.
-To reinstate, you have to pay all missed payments, fees, and costs in one lump sum.
-(Idaho Code Ann. § 45-1506).
+To reinstate, you must pay all missed payments, fees, and costs in one lump sum.
+(Idaho Code § 45-1506).

 Also, the deed of trust you signed when taking out the loan might give you more time to reinstate.
 Check the paperwork you signed when you got the loan to find out if you get more time to get caught up on past-due amounts and, if so, the deadline to reinstate.
 You can also call your loan servicer and ask if the lender will let you reinstate.